goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 **do i need to explain what this property is? or is it ok for illustrative purposes?**

-Whilst most of the goals were trivial, proving cases involving $\lambda$-terms involved a substantial understanding of the internal workings of Isabelle and the Nominal package and as a novice to using Nominal Isabelle, understanding and proving these properties proved challenging.
+Whilst most of the goals were trivial, proving cases involving $\lambda$-terms involved a substantial understanding of the internal workings of Isabelle and the Nominal package early on into the mechanization and as a novice to using Nominal Isabelle, understanding and proving these properties proved challenging.
 The proof script for the definition of substitution was actually **lifted/copied?** from the sample document, found in the Nominal package documentation, which had a definition of substitution for the untyped $\lambda$-calculus similar enough to be adaptable for the $\lamy$ calculus.
-Whilst this formalization required only a handful of other recursive function definitions, most of which could be copied from the sample document, in a different theory with significantly more function definitions, proving such goals from scratch would prove a challenge to a Nominal Isabelle newcomer as well as a significant implementation overhead.
+Whilst this formalization required only a handful of other recursive function definitions, most of which could be copied from the sample document, in a different theory with significantly more function definitions, proving such goals from scratch would prove a challenge to a Nominal Isabelle newcomer as well as a tedious implementation overhead.

 ###Locally nameless representation